-- Each term a phonics learning walk/lesson observation is taken. - Pupil interviews are conducted. - Data is analysed each half term and areas for development are identified and addressed.
+- Phonics learning walk/lesson observation.

+- Pupil interviews are conducted.

+- Data is analysed each term and areas for development are identified and addressed.

 If children are not making expected progress or barriers to learning have been identified then the following strategies are put in place: